mattermost/docs/source/configure/configuration-settings.rst

 |all-plans| |cloud| |self-hosted|

 Address displayed on email account used when sending notification emails from within Mattermost.
+This field is required, and if a value isn't set, email notifications don't include a way for users to request assistance.

 So you don't miss messages, please make sure to change this value to an email your system administrator receives, such as ``"admin@yourcompany.com"``.